ShaniGajera1993/laravel_ecommerce/README.md

 ## Laravel Ecommerce Project

 This project is a web-based application that combines a robust backend with Laravel and MySQL.
 The frontend is powered by Blade Templates, HTML, CSS (Bootstrap), and JavaScript.
-I used phpjabbers web template and changed many frontend things in it.
+I used the phpjabbers web template and changed many frontend things in it.

 ## Features
 - Shopping Cart in a Responsive Layout
 - Mobile-Friendly Website
 - 3 Step Checkout Process
+- Payment Gateway Integration
 - Email Notifications - pending
 - Contact-Us form - pending
-- Payment Gateway Integration - pending

 ## Requirements
 -   Laravel <= 10.10